 In 611, Palestine was invaded by Persians.
-The Byzantine and Sasanian Empires were engaged in long wars, which lasted with intervals from 540 to 629.
-They were mainly fought in Syria and Iraq; for a moment the Sasanian armies came as far as the Mediterranean, occupying the great cities of Antioch and Alexandria as well as the holy city of Jerusalem, but in 620, they were driven back by the Emperor Heraclius (reigned 610-641) eventually reclaimed all his Byzantine territories, and he tried to restore harmony between the Christian sects and his state by the formulation of the Monothelite doctrine (progenitor of the Lebanese Maronites):6
+The Byzantine and Sasanian Empires were in long wars, which lasted with intervals from 540 to 629.
+They were mainly fought and Iraq; for a moment the Sasanian armies came as far as the Mediterranean, they were driven back by the Emperor Heraclius (reigned 610-641) eventually and his Byzantine territories, and he tried to restore harmony between the Christian his state by the formulation of the Monothelite doctrine (progenitor of the Lebanese